-Solving inequalities can be simple if we follow a couple of golden rules:
+Solving inequalities is simple if we follow the golden rules:

-1) Treat them in the same way as an equation.
+1) Treat them in the same way as a standard equation.

 2) If you want to switch the x in a solution set from the right to the left side, you have to switch the sign (i.e. 1 > x is the same as x > 1).